Cheesemantice/SpoutcraftMod/README.md

 If you are using Git, use this command to clone the project: `git clone git@github.com:AlmuraDev/SpoutcraftMod.git`

 ## Setup
 __Note:__ If you do not have [Gradle](http://www.gradle.org) installed you can use the included gradlew files included with the project in place of 'gradle' in the following commands.
-If you are using Unix/OS X then use 'gradlew', if you are using Windows then use 'gradlew.bat'.
+If you are using Git Bash, Unix or OS X then use 'gradlew'.
+If you are using Windows then use 'gradlew.bat'.

 __For [Eclipse](http://www.eclipse.org)__<br>
 1. Run `gradle setupDevWorkspace eclipse`<br>